vivekdev93/vivekdev93/README.md

 ### Hi there 👋
+This is Vivek, I am a Software Developer.
+I’m currently working on Java, Groovy, Grails, Javascript, Vue.JS, Backbone.JS and Looking forward to learn more about designing and develop an Application from scratch.
 <!--
 **vivekdev93/vivekdev93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.